emard/wifi_jtag/README.md

 http://arduino.cc and add support for ESP8266 by following instructions on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls

-This project will compile all tools for ESP8266 and add 8266 in arduino IDE and eclipse: https://github.com/esp8266/Arduino
+If you'd like to compile all tools from source this project will build them all and also add 8266 in arduino IDE and eclipse: https://github.com/esp8266/Arduino